osborngh/osborngh/README.md

 ### Hi there 👋

 I'm Osborn.
 I'm a 17 y/o self taught based in Ghana, Africa.<br>
-Interested in learning Computer Science, Physics, Electronics and Stuff in general.<br>
+Currently a high school student.<br>
-Currently a high school student.
+Interested in learning Computer Science, Physics, Electronics and Stuff in general.

 <br>